 A tangible link with goldmining - Mitchells Cottage is one of the best surviving examples of the stonemason's craft in New Zealand.

-It was built by gold miner, Andrew Mitchell, for his brother John and sister-in-law Jessie.
+The cottage was built by gold miner, Andrew Mitchell, for his brother John and sister-in-law Jessie.
 Andrew began the project in 1880 and using local stone built the cottage with stone masonary techniques he had learned from his father at home in the Shetland Islands.

 Building the cottage became a long-term project.
 It was finally completed in 1904, had 5 bedrooms and housed John and Jessie's family of 10 Children.